 1. Benefits of SOCSO

-The benefits under this scheme is divided into the Employment Injury Scheme and the Invalidity Pension Scheme.
+The benefits under this scheme are divided into the Employment Injury Scheme and the Invalidity Pension Scheme.

-This scheme provides coverage and protection for employees who suffers from employment injury.
+This scheme provides coverage and protection for employees who suffer from employment injury.

 - Medical benefits

 - Temporary disablement benefit

 - Education benefits.

 Also important to note that employees that have stopped contributing to SOCSO might still be covered if they fulfil certain conditions.
 A fact that has gone unnoticed by many.

 This scheme covers employees who experience invalidity and death due to any causes not related to their employment.
 Invalidity implies the inability of an employee to achieve one-third of the customary earnings of a sound insured person.
 This inability may take the form of permanency or it’s very unlikely to recover.

 - Invalidity pension